 When you see Twitter solely as a broadcast tool, you are overlooking its most important use: as a tool for discovery, conversation and connection.

-If you’re not a celebrity, Twitter becomes powerful when you use it for appropriate two-way communication and connection, not broadcast.
+If you’re not a celebrity, you need to use Twitter effectively.
+Twitter becomes powerful when you use it for appropriate two-way communication and connection, not broadcast.

-For example, there is a community of event professionals on Twitter who tag their tweets with #eventprofs—as well as a host of other hashtags related to their interests, professional affiliations, upcoming events, etc. This soup of appropriately tagged tweets provides a great way for those interested to check up on what is happening and talk about it.
-One beauty of Twitter is that all these tweets are public and searchable, so it’s easy for newcomers to the profession to discover interesting information and peers on their own schedule.
+For example, there is a community of event professionals on Twitter who tag their tweets with #eventprofs.
+This community also uses a host of other hashtags related to their interests, professional affiliations, upcoming events, etc. This soup of appropriately tagged tweets provides a great way for those interested to discover what is happening and talk about it.
+One beauty of Twitter is that all these tweets are public and searchable.
+So it’s easy for newcomers to the profession to discover interesting information and peers on their own schedule.

-Yes, over the years the #eventprofs hashtag has been used increasingly by people who view Twitter as a broadcast medium, pumping out “listen-to-me” tweets while rarely or never responding to anyone else or retweeting interesting material.
-So Jenna is right that the amount of noise on Twitter has increased: the inevitable tragedy of a social media commons where posting costs nothing but the poster’s time.
-I don’t dismiss this noise lightly—it makes finding interesting tweets harder, and there can come a point when you decide that the effort to filter is just not worth it any more.
+Yes, over the years the #eventprofs hashtag has been used increasingly by people who view Twitter as a broadcast medium.
+They pump out “listen-to-me” tweets while rarely or never responding to anyone else or retweeting interesting material.
+So Jenna is right that the amount of noise on Twitter has increased.
+That’s the inevitable tragedy of a social media commons where posting costs nothing but the poster’s time.
+I don’t dismiss this noise lightly.
+It makes finding interesting tweets harder.
+There can come a point when you decide that the effort to filter is just not worth it any more.

 What has happened in the event community as a result of increasing noise is the creation of more specialized hashtags for smaller niche groups.
-Because anyone can create and use a new hashtag at any time on Twitter, it’s possible for a community to coalesce around a useful hashtag.
-Hashtags are flexible Twitter tools that can be used freely by anyone or any group that finds them useful.
+Because anyone can create and use a new hashtag, it’s possible for a community to coalesce around a useful hashtag.
+Hashtags are flexible Twitter tools that anyone or any group can use.

 I like that I get to decide how Twitter works for me.
 Unlike Facebook there are no secret, ever-changing algorithms deciding what I should see.
 Yes, it’s work to filter the fire hose of information that Twitter serves up; the daunting collective output of currently over 200 million monthly active Twitter users sending 500 million tweets per day.
-But by discarding the biggest myth of Twitter, you can reap the benefits of meeting and connecting successfully with people who are of value—value that you get to choose.
+But when you use Twitter effectively, you can reap the benefits of meeting and connecting successfully with people who are of value—value that you get to choose.

 Last month Twitter quietly rolled out some very useful free analytics tools.
 I say quietly, because I’ve seen very little discussion of them online.
 Perhaps that’s because they have not been made available to everyone yet.
 Whatever the reason, they have been eye-opening for me, so I’m sharing my initial impressions here.